 - BSc (Hons) International Business Management

-The Business Management course offers you the option of specialising in your final year by opting for a bracketed award in: Economics, Enterprise, Finance, Human Resources, Marketing or Sports Management; for example your degree title would be BA (Hons) Business Management (Economics).
+The Business Management course offers you the option of specialising in your final year by opting for a bracketed award in: Enterprise, Human Resources, or Marketing; for example your degree title would be BA (Hons) Business Management (Enterprise).

 Specialist business areas

 Finance, Accounting Systems and Economics:

 Marketing, Innovation, Leisure and Enterprise:

 - BA (Hons) International Hospitality Management

 - BA (Hons) Business and Accounting

 - BA (Hons) Business and Human Resource Management